P-38H-5 Lightning Serial Number 42-66911 Nose Number 37

 Brian Bennett adds:

-"When Jose Holquin, Bruce Hoy and I got to B-17E "Naught But Nice" we had been told beforehand about another crashed airplane further up the valley.
+"When Jose Holguin, Bruce Hoy and I got to B-17E "Naught But Nice" we had been told beforehand about another crashed airplane further up the valley.
 In '84 CILHI were out and we went up the valley to a pad that had been precut by the locals on the edge of a very steep ridge.
-I recall that we walked a little way and here was an engine with the tail boom mostly concertined onto the rear of the engine.
+I recall that we walked a little way and here was an engine with the tail boom mostly concertinaed onto the rear of the engine.
 Had only been at the site a few minutes when Bruce located an engine cowl with either a serial or constructors number.
 As soon as he had looked it up in his little notebook and learned that it was not MIA he lost interest and we were gone.
 No inspection of the site done and if a photo was taken i don't recall and i never took any."

 References

-Thanks to Brian Bennett for additional information
+Thanks to C. Kenneth Quinones, John C. Dunbar, Brian Bennett and Edward Rogers for additional information

 Contribute Information